vimeh/v4l2-tctl/README.md

 # v4l2-tctl
-how far can you go with chatGPT? x)
+how far can you go with chatGPT ?
-# UGLY AF, need to be finished
 ![Alt text](./ugly.gif "UGLY")